Grove Creek Falls walking track

 Abercrombie Karst Conservation Reserve

 Grove Creek Falls is a must-see for visitors to the Abercrombie Caves area.
-This walking track offers magnificent waterfalls, bushwalking, fishing and picnicking.
+This walking track offers magnificent waterfalls, bushwalking and picnicking.

 - 6km return